 Allows users to grant access to segments.
 This permission is suited to HRPS who administer employee records and who would need to grant managers access to specific segments beyond their regular team dashboards.
 When enabled, the user is able to view employee records and access the "Managing" tab which shows a list of segments the manager has access to.
 The user is able to add additional segment access to any segments within the user's current access.

-Ability to view and download employee codes for kiosk mode directly from the employee overview page.
+Ability to view and download kiosk codes for kiosk mode directly from the employee overview page.
 This permission is intended for local administrators who are responsible for maintaining employee records on Peakon and who will also need to download kiosk codes for the employees they administer.

 Access to actions